Erica635241/SemEval-2014-Task-1/README.md

 ![image](https://github.com/user-attachments/assets/7abebb30-cb60-433a-8899-8d8164d1047a)

-(2) Multi-Output Learning: I find that multi-output learning improves the performance.
-Comparing separately trained models with a multi-task learning (MTL) approach, we find MTL performs slightly better.
-Possible reasons:

-- Shared Knowledge: MTL enables a single model to learn multiple related tasks, capturing common features and improving efficiency, especially with limited data.

-- Enhanced Generalization: MTL can reduce overfitting by leveraging more data from other tasks, helping the model generalize better in low-resource situations.

-- Model Consistency: MTL maintains overall model consistency and prevents excessive focus on a single task, improving performance across tasks.

 For the loss functions, I use different loss functions for different types of tasks and aggregation of those two losses:

 - Mean Squared Error Loss (MSE Loss): Measures the average squared difference between predicted and true relatedness_score for regression tasks.
 It’s computed as